Enhancement Tools

 The default layout of G’MIC-Qt is quite simple (this can be changed in the G’MIC-Qt Settings dialog).
 See below the description of each pane:

 • On the left, there is the preview.
-With some filters, the whole image is displayed, and with other filters it will be shown a 100% crop detail, depending on the kind of effect that we are going to activate.
+With some filters, the whole image is displayed, and with other filters it will be shown at a 100% crop detail, depending on the kind of effect to be activated.

-• On the right would appear the settings of the selected filter, if we had selected one below, to confirm the changes, there are the Apply and the Ok buttons.
+• On the right would appear the settings of the selected filter, if we had selected one below.
+To confirm changes, there are the Apply and the Ok buttons.
 The Cancel button stops all current processing and returns to the Image Editor.

 The Image Editor G’MIC-Qt Tool Filters Tree-View and the Favorites Context Menu

-• When you render the filter on whole data from Image Editor by pressing Apply or Ok buttons, the processing time can be quite long, with many megapixels images.
-If the computer is not powerful enough, time to process an image can take a while.
+• When you render the filter on whole data from the Image Editor by pressing the Apply or Ok buttons, the processing time can be quite long, especially with many megapixel images.
 A Progress Bar on the bottom of the G’MIC-Qt dialog will indicate the computation progress.

 The Image Editor G’MIC-Qt Tool Progress Bar